-Alt-3: The UE initiates the mobility registration update (or service request) procedure, including the "PDU Session status" of the associated PDU session as "established" and MBS session information container (similar to the "Requested MBS container" IE in the PDU Session modification request message as specified in TS 24.501 in Rel-17) in Registration Request (or Service Request) message.
+When the UE initiates the mobility registration update (or service request) procedure due to it is out of RNA and in the meantime wants to join new multicast MBS session(s) and/or leave the existing multicast MBS session(s) (e.g. due to pending requests from upper layers), it includes the associated PDU session ID and MBS session information container (similar to the "Requested MBS container" IE in the PDU Session modification request message as specified in TS 24.501 in Rel-17) in Registration Request (or Service Request) message.
+Per the received associated PDU session ID, the AMF routes the multicast MBS session information container to the related SMF for multicast MBS session handling, e.g. Joining or leaving the multicast MBS session.